 • Consequences for missed payments

-Promissory notes also may be used in owner-financed home sales.
+These notes may be used in owner-financed home sales as well as in lender-financed ones.
 The buyer and seller sign the document, which contains the loan terms.
-When a borrower pays the seller directly, the promissory note gives the lender the ability to enforce their rights through a mortgage lien, foreclosure, or eviction.
+When a borrower pays the seller directly, the note gives the lender the ability to enforce its rights through a mortgage lien, mortgage foreclosure, or eviction.

 First-time homebuyers can